danielharrell/open-eyes-lect-2017-18/Open.md

 allows us to use the word "world" for what we see intelligibly.

-(Revise from here.)
 Intelligibly, and also paradoxically on any account that leaves our outside our awareness rather than within it.
-For we give the name "world" not just to one thing we see outside us, or one thing after another, but to everything at once, along with anything unseen that might lie outside us.
-The whole world, in this way, seems to provide a frame for any part of it we see, as if it were a postulate for sight rather than a discovery, and in that sense stood behind our eyes rather than in front of them.
-And perhaps we should say we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
-The world would then be a place, or even a perspective, rather than an object.
-Or if an object, then the sort of object that our eyes could contain, as we see through them, to give what lies outside them context rather than content.

 Leftovers in this section: And there are further signs that the world we see outside us is really inside us, in a relation to us that is given rather than gained.